Best Bottle Warmer

 At BabyGearLab, we provide readers with the world's most scientific reviews of baby gear.
 Leading our team since 2012 is founder Dr. Juliet Spurrier, a board-certified pediatrician and mother of two.
 Using her knowledge of all-things-baby and experience as a medical practitioner, Dr. Spurrier selects products with safety and efficacy in mind to develop the important metrics included in testing.
 Also contributing to this review is Senior Review Editor, Abriah Wofford, as well as Senior Review Editor and mother of two, Wendy Schmitz, both testing and reviewing baby gear at BabyGearLab since 2015 and 2014, respectively.

 Having researched more than 35 warmers, over time, we've tested more than 21 contenders side-by-side.
-We measure multiple factors such as warming temperatures, warming times, ease of use, and ease of cleaning.
+We measure multiple factors such as warming temperatures, warming times, ease of use, and cleaning ease.
 Our extensive and detailed testing takes place over several months and in various settings, including in-house at BabyGearLab, in tester's homes, and at daycares.
 This iteration includes 12 impressive products.

 Analysis and Test Results